-- 1. Take a moment to collect your thoughts and plan the main point you want to make. - 2.
+- 1. Take a moment to collect your thoughts and plan the main point or points you want to make. - 2.
 Thank the person for inviting you to speak.
 Do not make comments about being unprepared, called upon at the last moment, on the spot, or uneasy.
 No one wants to hear that and it will embarrass others and yourself. - 3.
 Deliver your message, making your main point as briefly as you can while still covering it adequately and at a pace your listeners can follow. - 4.
-If you can use a structure, using numbers if possible: "Two main reasons . . ." or "Three parts of our plan. . ." or "Two side effects of this the presentation of a short message without advance preparation
+Stay on track.
+Answer the question or prompt as given; resist the temptation to go elsewhere.